alexlawrence/declarative/README.md

 <counter of="text"></counter> characters
 ```

-When viewing this page we will see that the input lets us enter text but the counting of characters does not work.
+When viewing the above snippet in a browserwe will see that
+the input lets us enter text but the counting of characters does not work.
-This is because *input* is a valid element described in the HTML standard while *counter* is not.
+This is because "input" is a valid element described in the HTML standard while "counter" is not.
-To overcome this we can replace the counter with a *span* element and write some custom JavaScript code:
+To overcome this we can replace the counter with a "span" element and write some custom JavaScript code:

 ```html
 <label for="text">Enter your text:</label>